Arch Linux Guide

 what ever wlan is listed you should use that for the next few commands.

-Next we will run station <wlan> scan so in my case this would be station wlan0 scan this will scan for current networks
+so in my case this would be station wlan0 scan

-next we will run station <wlan> connect <"network name"> In my case if my network name is RaisingCanes Free Wifi then I would run this command station wlan0 connect RaisingCanes\Free\Wifi If the wifi name has spaces you will use a backslash to replace it.
 If the network contains a password once you hit enter you will see a prompt asking for a password so enter it then.

-next we will run station <wlan> show, so in my case this would be station wlan0 show this will show if you were successful with the previous commands.
 If it says connected and the ip addresses are filled in go ahead and run the command exit

 If you have any issues repeat this step or check the arch wiki for more information.